Quazepam (Oral route)

-Quazepam may cause a serious type of allergic reaction called anaphylaxis.
+Quazepam may cause serious allergic reactions, including anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
-Stop taking this medicine and call your doctor right away if you have itching, hives, hoarseness, nausea or vomiting, trouble breathing, trouble swallowing, or any swelling of your hands, face, mouth or throat while you are using this medicine.
+Call your doctor right away if you have itching, hives, hoarseness, nausea or vomiting, trouble breathing, trouble swallowing, or any swelling of your hands, face, mouth or throat while you are using this medicine.

 This medicine may cause some people, especially older persons, to become drowsy or less alert than they are normally.
 Even though quazepam is taken at bedtime, it may cause some people to feel drowsy or less alert on arising.
 Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy, or are not alert or able to see well.

 Do not stop taking it without checking with your doctor first.
 Your doctor may want you to gradually reduce the amount you are using before stopping it completely.
 This may help prevent a worsening of your condition and reduce the possibility of withdrawal symptoms, such as convulsions (seizures), hallucinations, stomach or muscle cramps, tremors, or unusual behavior.